Iceland reports a volcanic eruption near the capital of Reykjavík - KESQ

 Iceland reports a volcanic eruption near the capital of Reykjavík

-Iceland has reported a volcanic eruption on the southwest Reykjanes Peninsula, the Icelandic Meteorological Office (IMO) tweeted Friday.
+Iceland has reported a volcanic eruption on the southwest Reykjanes Peninsula, southwest of the capital Reykjavík,the Icelandic Meteorological Office (IMO) tweeted Friday.

-“Volcanic eruption has begun in Fagradalsfjall.
-Flight color code is red but very little turbulence is seen on seismometers,” IMO tweeted.
+“A volcanic eruption started this evening at 20:45 near Fagradalsfjall in Geldingadalur,” IMO said in a tweet.
+“The eruption is considered small at this stage and the eruptive fissure is app.
+500 m long.
+The magma area is app.
+1km2.
+Lava fountains are small.”

-“An eruption has started at Fagradalsfjall.
-We ask people to stay calm and not under any circumstances go close to the eruption site or on Reykjanesbraut,” the authority tweeted Friday evening.
+Iceland’s Department of Civil Protection and Emergency Management is advising people within several miles of the volcano to close their windows and stay indoors to avoid the effects of volcanic gas in the air.

 “First responders need to be able to drive freely to assess the situation.
-Scientists are working on assessing the eruption.”
+Scientists are working on assessing the eruption,” the authority tweeted.

 The eruption comes after weeks of increased seismic activity on the peninsula, with some 400 earthquakes detected in the region on Thursday morning alone, according to the IMO.